 Never Buy Smaller

 Speaking of sizing, never buy a vintage piece that is slightly too small for you.
 It’s likely that if it doesn’t fit in the shop it isn’t going to fit in a few weeks either.
 The best piece of advice I could give you is to actually buy a bigger size.
-If the piece is slightly over-sized you can make it fit by wearing layers underneath and if not, there are plenty of ways to get it altered to fit your shape more successfully for a fairly small fee.
+If the piece is slightly over-sized you can make it fit by wearing layers underneath.
+If not, there are plenty of ways to get it altered to fit your shape for a fairly small fee.